Why did you name this blog Food-ish?

 I like the pictures of you with oranges in your mouth, watermelons over your boobs, etc. Who took them?

 Becca Alder of Found Photography took these pictures.
 She is a talented photographer, a wonderful friend, and she also cuts my hair.
 I highly recommended her for all these services.
 I was inspired to use fruits and vegetables in my photos by Laura Miller, who has no idea I exist but in my mind she is my best friend.
-All produce used was eaten later, by me.
+No produce was wasted in the making of these photos- I ate it all later.

 Your logo is cool.
 Did you make it?